Montpelier Lease Extension - Free Consultation

 It may end up saving you thousands.

-Main reasons to commence your Montpelier lease extension
+Top reasons for Montpelier lease extension

 Top reasons for lease extension now:

-Montpelier property with a lease extension has roughly the same value as a freehold
+An extended lease is almost the same value as a freehold

-Lenders may not lend on a short lease
+Banks and Building Societies may decide not to grant a mortgage on a short lease

 Lender Requirement

-Coventry Building Society A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.
+Godiva Mortgages A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Leeds Building Society 85 years remaining from the start of the mortgage.

-Royal Bank of Scotland Mortgage term plus 30 years.
+National Westminster Bank Mortgage term plus 30 years.

-Irrespective of whether you are a tenant or a freeholder in Montpelier,the lease extension solicitors that we work with will always be happy to discuss any residential leasehold matters and offer you the benefit of their in-depth market knowledge and the close ties they enjoy with Montpelier valuers.
+Irrespective of whether you are a tenant or a freeholder in Montpelier,the lease extension lawyers that we work with will always be happy to discuss any residential leasehold matters and offer you the benefit of their in-depth market knowledge and the close ties they enjoy with Montpelier valuers.

 Montpelier Lease Extension Example Cases:

-Jonathan, Montpelier, Bristol
+Finn, Montpelier, Bristol

 Montpelier case: